Diving in Riviera Maya

-ENTRY REQUIREMENTS: All U.S. citizens are required to present a passport, and do not need to obtain a visa.
-EXIT REQUIREMENTS: All persons leaving the Mexico, pay a Government Departure Tax of approximately USD $17, which may be included in your ticket.
+ENTRY REQUIREMENTS: All U.S. citizens are required to present a valid, undamaged passport.
+Visas are not required for stays less than 180 days.
+One blank page is required in your passport for the entry stamp.
+EXIT REQUIREMENTS: All persons leaving the Riviera Maya, pay a Government Departure Tax of approximately USD $30, which should be included in your International ticket.

 Vaccinations are not required for entry into Mexico.
 Check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at